-- 24.1(3) The harassment prevention plan shall be - (a) accessible to all workers in the workplace; and - (b) reviewed as necessary but at least annually. - (4) An employer shall investigate complaints of workplace harassment. - (5) An officer may, where he or she considers it necessary, order that an impartial third party investigate a complaint of workplace harassment. - (6) Any expenses relating to an investigation referred to in subsection 5 shall be the responsibility of the employer.
+- 24.1(3) The harassment prevention plan shall be - (a) accessible to all workers in the workplace; and - (b) reviewed as necessary but at least annually. - (4) An employer shall investigate complaints of workplace harassment.

 Third Party Investigations

 24.1(5) An officer may, where he or she considers it necessary, order that an impartial third party investigate a claim of workplace harassment